ut-beg-texnet/SeisNetInsight/README.md

 # SeisNetInsight

-SeisNetInsight provides tooling for the seismic community to evaluate station coverage, compute monitoring priority grids, and produce interactive maps.
-The new Python package bundles the grid computations, session persistence, and a Streamlit web application for exploratory analysis.
+SeisNetInsight is an open-source Python package designed to help seismic network operators, researchers, and monitoring teams identify where new seismic stations would provide the greatest improvement in coverage and data quality.
+The tool allows users to load their own earthquake catalog, stations, and optional contextual data (such as injection activity, faults, or population).
+Using these inputs, SeisNetInsight creates easy-to-interpret maps that highlight locations where additional stations would have the highest impact.

 ## Package overview

 The package exposes utilities for:

-- Loading and validating seismic event, station, and SWD well catalogues.
+- Loading seismic event, station, and SWD well (optional) catalogues.
-- Generating subject proximity (primary/secondary), ΔGap90, and SWD influence grids on a configurable mesh.
+- Generating subject proximity (primary/secondary), ΔGap90, and SWD influence grids.
 - Computing a composite monitoring index with user-defined weights and half-life decay.
 - Exporting map artefacts (PNG, KMZ) from the computed grids.
 - Launching an interactive web UI to guide users through data loading, grid computation, and map visualisation.